ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 - The "iv", "tag" JWE members MUST be present.
 - The "aad" JWE member MAY be present.
 - The "ciphertext" MUST be the base64url encoded ciphertext as described in Step 19 in Section 5.1 of {{RFC7516}}.
-- The HPKE Setup info parameter MAY be used, and its values are not constrained by this specification.
+- The HPKE Setup info parameter MUST be set to an empty string.

 ## Multiple Recipients Example